Ford Recalls More Than 430,000 Vehicles Due to Software Defect

 Injured by a Defective Vehicle?

 If you or a loved one have been seriously injured or killed by a defective vehicle, the personal injury attorneys of The Reiff Law Firm may be able to fight for compensation for you.
-We have more than three decades of advocating strategically and aggressively for accident victims.
+We have more than three decades of advocating strategically and aggressively for accident victims for Ford vehicle defects and other Philadelphia car accidents.
 To schedule a free and confidential consultation, call us at (215) 709-6940 or contact us online.